piglatiao/Jailbreaks/Anthropic/Claude 4/Perplexity/README.md

 I also formulated it for variety to combat Perplexity's low temperature; you're actually likely to get different results on regenerate.

 If you're ever refused, edit the request that was refused and add a note to the end of it to start thinking with step 0.

+Also, and this is entirely untested, if you feel if it's losing strength deep in, do a non-thinking request.
+This is basically to get its thinking steps into context as an example to reinforce its instructions.